-The advice and support that we offer is given by a mixture of both foreign and local citizens.
-Between them they have many years of practical experience in a wide range of professional fields of expertise.
+The advice and support that we offer are given by a mixture of both foreign and local citizens.
+Between them, they have many years of practical experience in a wide range of professional fields of expertise.

 The subjects we cover include: